solusworks/hkgovjobs-new/README.md

 All json file should be cached in the local device, and new json files should only be downloaded when there is a newer version from the api, otherwise, the local ones should be used.~~

 ## Requierd Functions
-1. a listview that shows jobs based on different department (filter)
+1. a listview that shows jobs based on different department (filter), each job post should be contained inside a card view like the android's.

 2. a sidemenu (same from android)